darioielardi/twirk/PROTOCOL.md

 ### Requests

-Twirp always uses HTTP POST method to send requests, because it closely matches the semantics of RPC methods.
+twirk always uses HTTP POST method to send requests, because it closely matches the semantics of RPC methods.

 The **Request-Headers** are normal HTTP headers.
-The Twirp wire protocol uses the following headers.
+The twirk wire protocol uses the following headers.

 * **Content-Type** header indicates the proto message encoding, which